ntoll/ntoll.github.io/article/vienna/index.md

 Two and a half years later, [we were married](/article/25-anniversary-plans/) and have been an "us" ever since.
 Our life together has been the most important, wonderful and fulfilling thing I have ever experienced.
-Long may it last!

 To celebrate 30 years since that first kiss (when we both feel we became "an item") we decided to visit Vienna ~ the city of musicians.
 Both of us had never